The American College of Surgeons Division of Education and International Relations Committee are pleased to announce two international scholarships

 acquisition of new knowledge and skills in surgical education and training.
 This knowledge and these skills will be useful in improving surgical education

-evaluating and adopting new surgical technologies into surgical practice.
-Following the Clinical Congress, the scholars will visit appropriate Level I ACS-accredited
+adopting new surgical technologies into surgical practice.
+Following the Clinical Congress, the scholars will visit appropriate Level I ACS-Accredited

 Education Institutes or similarly recognized and established centers with a plan of study and interaction tailored to their particular education-based